rodgzilla/python_crash_course/deep_learning_teaching_plan.md

 ## Time series

-- Introduction on time series workflow with neural networks.
+- Introduction of time series workflow with neural networks.